Massimo Fenati: Biography

 His latest book is the graphic novel La Mennulara (The Almond Picker), published by Feltrinelli Comics in 2018 and based on the eponymous best-seller by Simonetta Agnello Hornby.

 In 2020 he started his work as director in the field of children animation with Eagle Eye Drama, a British production company.
 His first foray in that field was Clown, the adaptation of the eponymous book by the British iconic illustrator Sir Quentin Blake, which was narrated by Helena Bonham Carter and shown on Channel 4 on Christmas Day 2020.
 That first Christmas special lead to the commission of a second one in 2021, this time the adaptation of a short story by Terry Pratchett: The Abominable Snow Baby, which Fenati wrote, directed and for which he designed all characters and overall style.
 Julie Walters, David Harewood and Hugh Dancy gave voice to the main characters in the show.
 The good success of the first collaboration with Quentin Blake also resulted in a new commission for the BBC: Quentin Blake's Box of Treasures, an anthology series of 6 half-hour animated films, each based on a Quentin Blake book.
 Fenati is the co-writer and series director of this series, whose episodes aired on BBC One at various times between 2023 and 2025.
 Voices for the protagonists of these short films were provided by Adrian Lester, Simon Pegg, Alison Steadman and Nina Sosanya.
 The series has had multiple nominations and won a number of international awards, amongst which the Royal Television Society award for Best Children's Programme in 2025.

-His most well-known creation is Piripenguins, an animated series for children, which launched on CBeebies in May 2025.
-It's been described as having 52 episodes but only 26 have been aired so far.
+His most well-known creation is Piripenguins, a 52-episode quarter-hour animated series for children, which launched on CBeebies in May 2025.

 Fenati's animation company Eaglet has been awarded Studio of the Year at the Cartoons on the Bay festival in 2025.